alecDLankford/weather-man/README.md

 ## Bug Reporting

-If you come across and bugs, please feel free to open an issue.
+If you come across any bugs, please feel free to open an issue.

 ## Acknowledgements